-This seven-week course focuses on the fundamentals of computer programming using the Python interpreted programming language.
+This course focuses on the fundamentals of computer programming using the Python interpreted programming language.
 This course is designed for students with little or no programming knowledge.

 Perform calculations, evaluate numerical relations and logical expressions, manipulate character strings, and utilize Python's decision and loop structures.

-Produce modules of functions and class definitions for code reuse.
+Produce modules of functions for code reuse.

-Create object-based algorithms to solve real-world problems using the Python language.
+Solve real-world problems using the Python language.